Home Day Trip Destinations Camping In and Around Vancouver and the Lower Mainland

 Porteau Cove (in the Sea to Sky Region)

-Porteau Cove is a popular campground located about 25 kilometres north of West Vancouver’s Horseshoe Bay and 21 kilometres south of Squamish.
+Porteau Cove is a popular campground about 25 kilometres north of West Vancouver’s Horseshoe Bay and 21 kilometres south of Squamish.
 It’s about a 10-minute drive south of Britannia Beach (where the Britannia Mine Museum is located).
 The park is very popular for diving and features two paved boat launches.

 The campground at Porteau Cove has cabins/huts for rent as well as places for RV electrical hookup.
 Facilities here include picnic areas, a sani-station, pit and flush toilets, showers, and bathrooms with electricity.
 There are 44 vehicle-accessible sites plus 16 walk-in sites.